Rohan-Dah/kyverno-task/README.md

 ### 1) Write a Kyverno policy that limits the amount of containers that can be in a single Pod.
 The policy should check all pods to ensure that they have no more than two containers.
 You should show a case where a resource is blocked due to policy violation and another case where a resource is successfully created.

 ### Step 1: Setting up minikube for kubernetes cluster
 Before deploying kyverno, we need to create a local kubernetes cluster using minikube.
-I followed the below documentation for the same:
+Below documentation can be followed for the same:

 https://minikube.sigs.k8s.io/docs/start/